DownWithUp/WHPHook/README.md

 # WHPHook
-Simple DLL that hooks all the functions in WinHvPlatform.dll for the purpose of logging and or gaining introspection a guest OS.
+Simple DLL that hooks all the functions in WinHvPlatform.dll for the purpose of logging and or gaining introspection at the hypervisor level.

 ## Overview and Usage